DeutscheSoft/aux-widgets/README.md

 ## Examples

-Several component examples can be found in separate HTML files in the `examples/` directory.
-When serving the repository from a HTTP server all examples can be viewed when opening the file `examples/index.html`.
+Several component examples can be found by serving the root of the project from a local webserver.
+Opening /examples.html will then show a playground with examples for all widgets.

 ## Demos